dogabudak/csvtojson-ts/Tasks.md

 - deprecate the old one
 - test cov is 100 ?
 - rollup
-- typedoc
 - remove deprecated things
 - refactor stuff
 - yarn test is not working
 - Parameters.ts description vardi onlari readmeye at
 - "typings": "./typings.d.ts", in package json
+- fix tsignores

-each is one task
+- each is one task

 Removed commented lines
 Removed bluebird